A Linear Time Algorithm for the $3$-neighbour Traveling Salesman Problem on Halin graphs and extensions: Notations and definitions

-Note that each time a fan is contracted using the graph operation $H/F$, the number of non-leaf nodes of the underlying tree is reduced by one.
-That is, after fewer than $\lceil (n-1)/2 \rceil$ fan contractions, a Halin graph will be reduced to a wheel.
+Note that each time a fan $F$ is contracted using the graph operation $H/F$, the number of non-leaf nodes of the underlying tree is reduced by one.
+That is, after at most $\lceil (n-1)/2 \rceil$ fan contractions, a Halin graph will be reduced to a wheel.

 Let $w$ be the centre of a fan $F$, and label the outer nodes in $F$ in the order they appear in $C$ as, $u_1,u_2,\ldots ,u_r$ ($r\geq 2$).
-Let $\{ j,k,l\}$ be the $3$-edge cutset $\varphi (F)$ which disconnect $F$ from $G$ such that $j$ is adjacent to $u_1$, $k$ is adjacent to $w$ but not adjacent to $u_i$ for any $i$, $1\leq i \leq r$ and $l$ is adjacent to $u_r$ (See Figure~\ref{fig:Halin2}, $r=4$).
+Let $(j,k,l)$ be the $3$-edge cutset $\varphi (F)$ which disconnect $F$ from $G$ such that $j$ is adjacent to $u_1$, $k$ is adjacent to $w$ but not adjacent to $u_i$ for any $i$, $1\leq i \leq r$, and $l$ is adjacent to $u_r$ (See Figure~\ref{fig:Halin2}, $r=4$).